You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [19:18]

-And that I take to be the heart of it.
+And that, I take to be the heart of it.
 The mantra, gone, gone, gone, or as I like, going, going, going beyond, going utterly beyond.
 I feel I have a glimmer about that one, no?
-And that is to go beyond these external things.
-Go to the inner heart of it, inner heart.
+And that is to Go beyond these external things.
+Go to the inner heart of it.
+Inner heart.
 Compassion and wisdom.
 Going, going.
 Going beyond.
-And as that is the heart of Buddhism, and the heart of that sutra, I think it must be, too, the heart of ordination.
+And as that is the heart of Buddhism and the heart of that sutra, I think it must be to the heart of ordination.
 That's what it's all about.
-Not this lay versus Am I a layman?
+Not the slave versus monk kind of thing.

+Am I a layman?
 Am I a monk?
 What's that got to do with it?
-To resolve, to center one's life on great and perfect compassionate wisdom.
-The heart of it, the inner meaning of it.
+To resolve to center one's life on great and perfect compassionate wisdom. the heart of it, the inner meaning of it.
 The precepts and all.
-If one has that depth, that inner heart, I'm sure that Precepts, the spirit of the precepts will be somehow honored.
+If one has that depth in your heart, I'm sure that the precepts, the spirit of the precepts will be somehow honored.
 Whether there are five precepts, twelve precepts, two hundred precepts, or three hundred and fifteen odd.
-But if you have that heart of it, the spirit of those precepts will be honored.
-Lei versus Ma.
-What a waste of time that has been for me.
-That resolve, I'm sure, would find its way into lifestyle.
+That if you have that heart of it, the spirit of those precepts will be honored.
+Lay versus mind.
+What a waste of time it has been.
+That resolve, I'm sure, would find its way to lifestyle.

 [21:36]